syl20bnr/spacemacs-elpa-mirror/melpa/org-mime-readme.txt

 Or just setup your export options in org buffer/subtree which is overrided by `org-mime-export-options' when it's NOT nil.

+You can change `org-mime-up-subtree-heading' before exporting subtree. heck its documentation.

 Quick start:
 Write mail in message-mode, make sure the mail body follows org format.
 Before sending mail, `M-x org-mime-htmlize'